DSR-RHIT/creating-reproducible-reports/pages/010_examining-the-data.md

 - Check the box to install dependencies
 - Select Install

-In the Rmd output document (Viewer pane),

-- R code is boxed
-- results of the R code are boxed and are denoted by a double hash tag

 In your Rmd file

 - Add a new section heading `## Examine the data`
+- add code (shown boxed) in code chunks

+Code results (which should also show up in your Viewer pane) are shown boxed with a double hash tag

 ### examine the data